You wrote poems all April long. Now what?

 Refold: 6 Weeks of Editing in Community

 Refold is a six-week poetry editing workshop, led by Tristan Richards (me!).
-Each week, we'll connect for two hours on Zoom to learn new editing techniques, give each other feedback, and polish our poems to their best possible versions.
+Each week, we'll connect for 2.5 hours on Zoom to learn new editing techniques, give each other feedback, and polish our poems to their best possible versions.
 At the end of the workshop, we'll share our newly edited work with the public in the Refold Showcase!

 Many Refold workshop members participated in Unfold, 30 days of writing workshops in April (celebrating National Poetry Writing Month).
 However, you can join Refold whether or not you participated in Unfold!
 Come with your freshly drafted 30 poems or any other stack of poems you'd like to refine.